decfisher/Napier-GA-Group-H/use-cases/use-case-6.md

-USE CASE: 6 View any employee's details
+USE CASE: 6 Produce a Report on the population of all countries in the world, a continent and a region.
 CHARACTERISTIC INFORMATION
 Goal in Context
-As an HR advisor I want to view any employee's details so that the employee's promotion request can be supported.
+As an employee of the organisation I want to produce reports on all the countries in the world, a continent and a region, for WHO.

 Scope
 Company.